Edison Parent Handbook

 Address/Phone Number Changes

 Changes to your address, phone numbers, and/or email should be communicated to the school secretary as soon as possible so that records may be up to date at all times.
 If an address change is given, proof of the new address will be required.
+Click on this LINK to update digitally.

 Not to worry, a change of address does not necessarily require a change of school or district.